rtkaczyk/slick_blogpost/blogpost.md

 }

 def fetchSales(minTotal: BigDecimal): List[SaleRecord] = db.withSession { implicit session =>
-  // fetch the results as a list of Scala types and transform a model case class salesQuery(minTotal).list.map(SaleRecord.tupled)
+  // fetch the results as a list of Scala types and transform to a model case class salesQuery(minTotal).list.map(SaleRecord.tupled)
 }
 ```